edammer/GOparallel/README.md

     4) Tab-separated .txt table of all lists' Enrichment Benjamini-Hochberg corrected FDR values.
     5) (optional) GO:Cellular Component ontologies with at least one highly significant list enrichment are coclustered in a heatmap of signed Zscores across all lists.
 Works well with WGCNA module input.                   (cocluster=TRUE)
+    6) GSEA-style bubble plots of enrichment significance and gene (coverage) ratio, one PDF for each input list (bubble=TRUE)
 ##